TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 .. tip::

-  If you write an API with extbase to change data with other webservices you have to disable the request hash, bacause without the knowledge of the private key of the other server you can not generate a valid request hash.
+  If you write an API with extbase to change data with other webservices you have to disable the request hash, because without the knowledge of the private key of the other server you can not generate a valid request hash.